second-hand / one-off items

 * Frank Lowe, Michael Marcus, & James Carter: Fire on the Fifth Floor / Bay Area All Stars (incl.
 Sonny Simmons): Now's the Time 7" (Not Two Records).
 Fire on the Fifth Floor has Lowe & Carter both on tenor sax, Marcus on bass clarinet, recorded in NYC in 1999.
 Bay Area All Stars personnel & info shown in the picture below.
 Clean record & picture sleeve; very light signs of use.
 Has a bit of crackle on playback (an issue with the pressing, perhaps?).
 Polish import. $8

 * Middle Class: A Blueprint for Joy 1978-1980 CD (Velvetone Records).
 22-song collection issued c.1995 that includes their barnstorming classic "Out of Vogue."
 Insert shows signs of being read but is clean.
 CD has a few light marks.
-CD case is cracked on front & back but the clear inner tray is in good shape, so everything else could be swapped out if inclined. $20
+CD case is cracked on front & back but the clear inner tray is fine. $20

 * Joe Morris: Sweatshop CD (Riti).
 Trio with Sebastian Steinberg (electric bass) & Jerry Deupree (drums).
 Disc & insert both very clean. $5